 Traditional Chinese Medicine aims to treat headaches holistically, bringing balance to the body and emotions with minimal side effects and lowering the chances of relapse – acupuncture for migraines can often be very beneficial.

 In Chinese medicine, it is explained that headaches are caused either by external factors or internal damage.
 Headache caused by external factors can be divided into three types: wind-cold, wind-heat, and wind-damp.
 Headaches caused by internal damage can be divided into the following four types: deficiency of both Qi (vital energy) and blood, deficiency of the liver and kidney, turbid phlegm stoppage, as well as blood stasis.
 Migraines are mostly caused by wind-fire of the liver.

 In combatting headaches, TCM will adopt different treatments based on different causes and clinical manifestations.
-The methods include Chinese herbal medicine, acupuncture for migraine conditions, dietary therapy and therapeutic massage.
+The methods include Chinese herbal medicine, Chinese acupuncture Melbourne for migraine conditions, dietary therapy and therapeutic massage.
 They are usually tailored to be specific to the individual patient’s condition and diagnostic categories.

 Dr. Jim Xing of our clinic has accumulated a wealth of experience in the treatment of headaches and migraines.
 He aims to identify the underlying cause of your headache and migraine during his diagnosis.
 Alleviating the pain is usually component of the initial treatment and depending on the individual and their symptoms, Dr. Xing may recommend ongoing treatments to help maintain or control the symptoms.
 He may find that the cause of your migraines is a deficiency in the body or other factors such as Qi stagnation, and this will be addressed in the ongoing treatments.